-We have reviewed hotels in Istanbul with the best club or executive lounges, to help you decide on the best choice, whether you are travelling as a couple, a family or as a single business traveller.
+We have reviewed hotels in Istanbul with the best club or executive lounges to help you decide on the best choice, whether you are traveling as a couple, a family, or as a single business traveler.
 By reviewing each of these club lounges, in turn, I conclude which hotel club lounge comes in at the top and which hotel I would select as having the best club lounge in Istanbul.

 I have compiled a list below containing the club lounges available across luxury hotels in Istanbul.
 I list the lounges in Istanbul that I consider to be the best of the best.
-I will be reviewing each of these hotel club lounges in detail in turn, so that you know what you will get if you book a room with club lounge access, or get upgraded to a club lounge for free because of your loyalty status.
+I will be reviewing each of these hotel club lounges in detail so that you know what you will get if you book a room with club lounge access or upgrade to a club lounge for free because of your loyalty status.

 1. The Ritz-Carlton, Istanbul

-243 Ritz-Carlton guest rooms include 21 well-appointed suites and 57 Club Rooms offer Turkish-inspired style and décor, housekeeping service twice a day, 24-hour room service and evening turn-down service along with everything else you would expect from a 5-star hotel.
-Oversized marble bathrooms offer a separate rain shower and bathtub and plush terry robes and slippers.
+243 Ritz-Carlton guest rooms include 21 well-appointed suites, and 57 Club Rooms offer Turkish-inspired style and décor, housekeeping service twice a day, 24-hour room service, evening turn-down service, and everything else you would expect from a 5-star hotel.
+Oversized marble bathrooms offer a separate rain shower, bathtub, and plush terry robes and slippers.
 We recommend requesting a “Front Bosphorus View”, ideally on the 9th floor or higher, to get a truly incredible vista from your room.

-The hotel’s newly designed restaurant Atelier Real Food, prides itself with an open kitchen, offering contemporary Mediterranean cuisine.
+The hotel’s newly designed restaurant Atelier Real Food prides itself on an open kitchen, offering contemporary Mediterranean cuisine.
 The Atelier Lounge is a specially designed place to meet, eat and drink, offering bite-sized, Mediterranean-inspired, upscale contemporary Turkish cuisine overlooking the Bosphorus.
-Bleu Lounge is the main bar where you can enjoy an unforgettably illuminated ambience of the Bosphorus.
-Smooth tunes, live music programs also fill the venue with vibrant live performers playing the latest hits.
+Bleu Lounge is the main bar where you can enjoy an unforgettably illuminated ambiance of the Bosphorus.
+Smooth tunes and live music programs also fill the venue with vibrant live performers playing the latest hits.

-The Ritz-Carlton, Istanbul offers a unique Open Air Spa, an urban oasis on the rooftop of the second floor.
+The Ritz-Carlton, Istanbul, offers a unique Open-Air Spa, an urban oasis on the second floor’s rooftop.
 The Open Air Spa offers complete wellness subsumed within a spa program and accompanied by the legendary sight of the sea and the greens of the Bosphorus.
 A lap pool and two Jacuzzis at different temperatures are available for relaxing under the blue Mediterranean sky.
 The Spa also has an indoor swimming pool as well as authentic Turkish Hamam offering a traditional experience.

-The Club lounge on the 12th floor offers a traditional lounge with incredible views and an exclusive food and drink service five times a day, along with high-speed WiFi.
-It is open from 6.30 a.m. to 10 p.m.
-An exciting assortment of food presentations in the club lounge are designed to tempt you and complimentary drinks are served throughout the day, whenever you want them.
+The Club lounge on the 12th floor offers a traditional lounge with incredible views and an exclusive food and drink service five times a day, along with high-speed Wi-Fi.
+It is open from 6:30 am – 10:00 pm.
+An exciting assortment of food presentations in the club lounge are designed to tempt you, and complimentary drinks are served throughout the day, whenever you want them.